 QUALITY OF LIFE WITH PIMs

 Characterization of potentially inappropriate medication use shows that it significantly impairs the quality of life of elderly patients across multiple domains.
 For example, the use of benzodiazepines such as Diazepam and Lorazepam often led to excessive sedation, dizziness, and impaired coordination, increasing the risk of falls and fractures, thereby limiting mobility and independence in daily activities.
 Similarly, anticholinergic drugs like Diphenhydramine caused confusion, memory impairment, dry mouth, constipation, and urinary retention, which negatively affected both physical comfort and cognitive function.
 The use of tricyclic antidepressants such as Amitriptyline was associated with orthostatic hypotension and sedation, contributing to fatigue and reduced ability to perform routine tasks.
 In addition, antipsychotics like Risperidone increased the risk of stroke, metabolic effects, and cognitive decline, particularly in elderly patients with dementia, further worsening psychological and social well-being.
 These adverse effects collectively resulted in decreased physical functioning, increased dependency, social isolation, and poorer mental health outcomes.
-And also the polypharmacy amplified these risks, as multiple drug interactions further deteriorated health status. the PIM use not only increases clinical complications but also substantially reduces the overall quality of life in the geriatric population, underscoring the importance of careful medication review and rational prescribing.
+And also, the polypharmacy amplified these risks, as multiple drug interactions further deteriorated health status.
+The PIM use not only increases clinical complications but also substantially reduces the overall quality of life in the geriatric population, underscoring the importance of careful medication review and rational prescribing.
 [11]

-IMPORTANCE OF PHARMACIST IN PIM MONITORING
+IMPORTANCE OF THE PHARMACIST IN PIM MONITORING

 The role of pharmacists in monitoring potentially inappropriate medications (PIMs) in the elderly is crucial for improving medication safety and optimizing therapeutic outcomes.
 Pharmacists are actively involved in identifying PIMs using standardized tools such as the Beers Criteria, which helps in detecting drugs that may pose more risks than benefits in older adults.
 Studies have shown a high prevalence of PIM use among elderly patients, often associated with polypharmacy and comorbidities, which increases the likelihood of adverse drug reactions, hospitalizations, and morbidity.
 For instance, a study reported that more than half (54%) of elderly patients were prescribed at least one PIM, highlighting the need for systematic medication review and monitoring by healthcare professionals, particularly pharmacists.
 [2]